tadeeek/budget-tracker/README.md

 Demo is available at: https://budget-tracker-tadeeek-front.herokuapp.com/ Register new user or login to existing: username/creativepass123.
-Please wait when login, heroku is sometimes slow.
+Please be patient while logging in, heroku is sometimes slow.

 React fronted is located at /budget-tracker-app/